lemmykc-gradient/lemmykc-gradient.github.io/index.md

 By grounding discussions in facts and stimulating dialogue among researchers, policymakers, and industry leaders, the forum seeks to establish an Australian community working on the challenges of technical AI safety and governance, with the intention of becoming a regular event.
 By bringing together diverse perspectives, the forum aims to inspire new collaborations and serve as a starting point for those in Australia interested in contributing to AI safety.

+# Program

+The program for the 2024 Forum can be found [here](https://aisafetyforum.au/program).

 # Key Details